 What, specifically, is auto accident diminished value?
+And what is the average diminished value claim?
 Car accident diminished value refers to the difference in your car’s market value from before to after the car accident.
 The market value of your car decreases after a car accident, even if it is restored to perfect condition.
 This is because the vehicle’s history report will now have an accident listed.

 There are a few different types of diminished value Texas:

 Wondering if you can file a diminished value car accident claim in Texas?
 The short answer is yes.
 Texas is a diminished value state.
-Here’s what you need to know about how to qualify and the statute of limitations.
+Here’s what you need to know about how to make and file a diminished value claim in Texas, how to qualify, and the statute of limitations.

 According to Texas diminished value laws, the statute of limitations on diminishing value claims in Texas is two years, and Texas has uninsured motorist coverage for diminished value.
 You can’t submit a loss of value claim if you were the at-fault party in a car accident or if the car damage was caused by something other than a collision.
 You also must prove that your vehicle lost value.